neuro-symbolic-ai/semeval_2026_task_11/README.md

   * **Binary Prediction:** Same accuracy and content effect metrics as Subtask 1.

   * **Premise Selection:** An F1 score to measure the model's ability to identify relevant premises.

+* **Ranking:** Based on the ratio of Accuracy and F1 to Content Effect.
+A higher ratio indicates a more robust model.
 ---

 #### Subtask 3: Multilingual Syllogistic Reasoning